 Interesting facts about sea turtles that will surprise you

-The conservation program covers 13 beaches in the Riviera Maya and Tulum, including Xel-Há, and is considered one of the most important programs of its kind in our country, thanks to its almost 30 years of continuity.
+The Sea Turtle Conservation Program covers 13 beaches in the Riviera Maya and Tulum, including Xel-Há.
+It is considered one of the most important programs of its kind in our country, thanks to its almost 30 years of continuity.